Shopify SEO: 12-Step Guide for Beginners

 “main-product.liquid” highlighted

-To make sure your schema is correctly implemented, go to the Site Audit tool, enter your domain, and click “Start Audit.”
+To ensure your schema is correctly implemented, go to the Site Audit tool, enter your domain, and click "Start Audit."

 "Start Audit" button in Site Audit tool

-Follow the prompts to run the audit, and then you’ll end up on the “Overview” tab.
+Follow the prompts to run the audit, and you’ll end up on the "Overview" tab.

 An "Overview" dashboard in Site Audit tool